Colorado Springs Common Law Marriage Attorneys

 Helping Our Clients Establish Their Marriage in the Eyes of the Law

-your common law spouse?
-Colorado is one of a handful of states that still
+divorce from your common law spouse?
+Colorado is one of a handful of states that

-recognizes common law marriage, but to qualify as being common law married,
+still recognizes common law marriage, but to qualify as being common law

-you and your spouse must meet certain conditions.
-The attorneys at Knies,
+married, you and your spouse must meet certain conditions.

-A common law marriage, a form of family law, can occur when a couple lives
+In Colorado, a common law marriage can occur when a couple lives together

 In Colorado, there are a few general requirements for a common law marriage